The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 The scenic views of the Potomac River from the heated infinity pool at the resort are also hard to beat!

-Shops and restaurants in Historic Sheperdstown are a short drive from the resort which makes the location even more convenient.
+Shops and restaurants in Historic Shepherdstown are a short drive from the resort, which makes the location even more convenient.